Introduction

 How to Handle Closing Date Negotiations:

-Know Your Schedule: Before you agree to a close date, make sure it works with your plans and schedule.
+Know Your Schedule: Before you agree to a close date make sure it works with your plans and schedule.

-Be Flexible with Your Offer: If you can be flexible with the close date, it could help you and the buyer get a better deal.
+Be Flexible with Your Offer: If you can be flexible with the close date it could help you and the buyer get a better deal.

 Know what the buyer wants: Try to come up with a close date that works for both of you by working with the buyer.

-Navigating Counteroffers and Finalizing the Deal
+Handling Counteroffers and Finalizing the Deal

 Presenting and Responding to Counteroffers